PyconUK/2017.pyconuk.org/pages/index.md

 we're taking submissions for the [Call for Participation](/cfp/), and applications are open for [financial assistance](/financial-assistance/).

+Applications are also open for the [Django Girls](/django-girls/) workshop to be held on the Thursday of the conference.

 We're delighted that the [Education Track](/education/) returns, in partnership with the Raspberry Pi Foundation, and we look forward to welcoming teachers and children to the conference.